enigmaticlogic/ML_algorithms/ML_models/README.md

  **Loss Function:** The loss function is used to determine the global error of our model.
 Typically, it is a function of the weights in our model and involves the predictions made on the training data.
 The goal is to minimize this function for the training data, which in turn gives a stronger prediction function.
  **Gradient Descent:** This is a technique to minimize differentiable functions.
 The idea is to start with random or fixed inputs (the weights) and take the negative gradient of the loss function, which will give the direction of steepest decrease in the weight space.
 Then, we update the weights by moving a tiny bit in that direction, hopefully closer to a minimum.
 This process is repeated many times.
 Convex loss functions are desired to prevent becoming "stuck" in local minima, but there are more advanced methods such as stochastic gradient descent to combat this.
  **Epoch:** An epoch is one iteration of optimization.
+ **Learning Rate:** The learning rate determines how far to "step" in the direction of the gradient in each epoch of gradient descent.
+If the learning rate is too large, there is a risk of overshooting the minimum, and if it is too low you may need many epochs (more runtime) to reach the minimum.
  **Training:** Machine learning models must be "trained" on sample data.
 All of the models here perform what is called supervised learning, meaning that we have access to data with known labels.
 This known data is fed into our model and used to tune it, often by optimizing a loss function.
+ **Overfitting:** It is possible that when training a model, it will become too restricted to the training data and will not be able to predict new samples with even slight variations to the training smaples.
+Essentially, the model will be excellent at predicting the training data but will perform poorly on new data.
+This phenomena is known as overfitting.
+ **Regularization:** This is a technique used to reduce overfitting.
+It usually involves adding a term called a regularization term to the loss function which reduces the complexity of the predictor in some way, often by penalizing the total value of the weights.

 </details>